 Twisting allows for detoxification of the body and mind, releasing toxic thoughts.
 This is great for executives with anxiety disorders.

 Start standing with feet hip-width apart.
 Slowly lower your hips back into a squat, as if you were going to sit in a chair.
-Bring your palms to prayer position at your heart and gently twist to the right, bringing your left elbow to the outside of your right knee.
-Keep your shoulders, back, and spine long with abs pulled in tight.
+Bring your palms to the prayer position at your heart and gently twist to the right, bringing your left elbow to the outside of your right knee.
+Keep your shoulders, back, and spine long with your abs pulled in tight.
 Hold this pose for 8-10 breaths then switch to the other side.

 If staying in the squat is too intense, try straightening the legs slightly.
 This pose is great for core strength and back stretching.